ILR-Stuttgart/old-french-lemmatization-tools/README.md

         the part-of-speech tag and the automatic lemma.
 + -10: lemma from the RNN tagger but the **lemma** is not attested in the lexicon.
         There is a good chance that this lemma has been invented by the RNN tagger!

+Tests on unknown Old French data show that scores of 7 and above have 98-99% accuracy.
+Scores of 2 and 5, where the lexicon and the RNN Tagger offer different lemmas, are poor (50%--60%), while lemmas with a score of -10 are terrible (20%).
+Everything else is 80-90% accurate.

 ## How do I extend the lexicon?